gvwilson/thirdbit/src/fiction/still-book/index.md

 counter to fish out the book she had started reading the previous morning.

 "A blanket?
-Well, the best place would probably be---Look out!"
+Well, the best place would probably be—Look out!"

 Attic grabbed her arm and pulled her halfway up onto the counter.
 Still yelped, twisting so that she wouldn't crush her violin.
 Hard rubber